the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # JavaScript Fundamentals: Part III

-You know about the most popular data structures in JavaScript and how to use them in control structures such as if-else statements, loop statements, and functions.
-Now we will go into more advanced concepts of JavaScript whereas the following sections do not cover all of them, but the most popular ones to get you started into intermediate JavaScript code.
-If you have difficulties to grasp all of them from the get-go as JavaScript beginner, do not worry.
-It's important that you heard about most of these things but not that you use all of them proeficiently form day one.
+You know about the most popular data structures (string, number, boolean, null, undefined, function, object, array) in JavaScript and how to use them in control structures such as if-else statements and loop statements.
+Now we will go into more advanced concepts of JavaScript whereas the following sections do not cover all of them, but the most popular ones to get you started in intermediate JavaScript code.
+If you have difficulties to grasp all of them from the get-go as JavaScript beginner, do not worry, because it's important that you heard about most of them which does not mean that you have to use all of them proeficiently from day one.

 ## Callback Functions